 5. Add a Protein

-My favorite protein to add to my ramen is an egg because it’s just so easy and I always have them.
+My favorite protein to add to my ramen is an egg because it’s just so easy and I always have them (soft boiled egg or hard boiled egg).
 But there are so many more options!
 Tofu cubes, sliced tempeh, rotisserie chicken, ground pork (browned), shelled edamame, pulled pork, shrimp, you name it!

 TIP: You can crack a raw egg straight into your simmering broth and let it cook for about 6 minutes.
 Make sure the broth is not vigorously boiling or the egg will break apart into a million pieces and just make the broth cloudy.
 For the egg in the photo above, I cooked it separately, using my easy 6-minute Soft Boiled Egg method, and then added it to the finished bowl.